shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 **Note for Mac users**: You cannot do this lab on a Mac unless you have GNU's g++ and gdb installed.
 These are no longer part of xcode, you have to download and install them using [homebrew](https://brew.sh/).
 It takes over an hour to install g++ using homebrew. **I recommend you use ecc-linux or a comparable Unix-like system** to complete Lab 06.<br>

 I have created several sample programs for you to use with the debugger.
-You can find them in your 211-starter-pack/211/lab06_gdb directory.<br>
+You can find them in your CSCI211 starter-repo `211/lab06_gdb/` directory.<br>

 You can compile all the programs with one call to `make`:
 ```